libhal/libhal.github.io/mkdocs/getting_started.md

 When this completes you should have some applications in the `build/lpc4078/MinSizeRel/` with names such as `uart.elf` or `blinker.elf`.

-Each microcontroller has different properties such as more or less ram and the presence or lack of a floating point unit.
+Each micro-controller has different properties such as more or less ram and the presence or lack of a floating point unit.

 !!! error